OrionReed/orionreed.com/src/posts/qrtp.md

 };
 ```

-Over time this would become one of the most useful utilities for experimenting with data transfer over bandwidth-constrained transports and at time of writing does a better job making things efficient than I would myself, removing redundant delimiters, creating custom alphabets for compact enum representation and on and on.
-If someone knows of a library which does this well I would love to know about it!
-If nothing exists then at some point I will try and polish it alongside its sibling `binaryCodec` for others to use for these very niche use cases.

-With the help of the `codec` util, the entire QRTP protocol sits at around 80 lines of code depending only on a tiny hash function utility.
-Suffice to say this is not the most impressive protocol!
+With the help of the `codec` util, the entire QRTP protocol sits at around 80 lines of code.
 QRTP was simple and worked well but it was slow.
 Very slow.
-It also had the big inconvenience as _bi-directional_ communication that both devices need to see each other at the same time, leading to some quite silly-looking setups.
+It also required some quite silly-looking setups.

 ![QRTP](qrtp.jpg)